Flanders-Make-vzw/dds-for-unity/README.md

 ## Flanders Make
 This software has been developed by Edward Hage ([Confirmat](https://www.confirmat.nl)).
 Some parts are developed in assignment for [Flanders Make](https://www.flandersmake.be/).
 Flanders Make offer active support to companies in the manufacturing industry to develop and optimise products and production processes.
 This is based on high-tech research.
 Flanders Make is an initiative supported by the Flemish Government, the Limburg Fund and the ERDF.
-Some other parts are developed for other customers of Confirmat.

 ## Installation using the Unity-package